datacoves/docs/docs/reference/admin-menu/groups.md

 On the Groups landing page you can see your account's list of groups

-For each group we can see it's name, the amount of permissions it has enabled, and how many users are using it.
+For each group we can see it's name, the number of permissions it has enabled, and how many users are using it.

 Each row contains 2 action buttons, Edit and Delete.